 INTL.
 AVIATION SERVICES - 10 cents per gallon on in-to-plane deliveries.
 243-1515

-ACE HANGARS and FUELS - Discounts on all services to AAAI members and no charge for membership.
+ACE HANGARS - Discounts on all services to AAAI members and no charge for membership.
 222-3000

 ALASKA PULMONARY CLINIC, LLC - A 15% discount on flight physicals (includes 1st class and transmitted EKG’s).
 Dr. George L. Stewart.
 274-5864